 International fast food giants like McDonald’s and KFC have run delivery programs throughout Asia, Africa and the Middle East for years.
 Now McDonald’s and Red Rooster are launching their own Australian delivery trials.
-What’s suddenly making online delivery so attractive for fast food chains?
+So, what’s suddenly making online delivery so attractive for fast food chains?

 It’s taken some time for the concept to reach Australia.
-Here food delivery has generally been the provenance of smaller, local takeaway restaurants and pizza chains such as Pizza Hut and Domino’s, whose products are ideally shaped for easy bulk transport.
-Only in the past few years, with the rise of online takeaway services and menu aggregators such as Menulog, has delivery been successfully adopted by a broader range of fast food chains.
+Here, food delivery has generally been the provenance of smaller, local takeaway restaurants and pizza chains, whose products are ideally shaped for easy bulk transport.
+Only in the past few years, with the rise of online takeaway services and menu aggregators like Menulog, has delivery been successfully adopted by a broader range of fast food chains.

 Time is Valuable

 14 percent of Australians work very long hours each week, ranking us fourth amongst 34 OECD nations surveyed.
 As demands on time increase, our free time becomes more valuable, and people become less inclined to spend it preparing meals.
 Australians now buy takeaway an average of 4.1 times per month – that’s more than once per week – with expenditure on fast food and eating outgrowing by nearly 50 percent between 2004 and 2010.